neo-project/neo-dev-portal/docs/n3/develop/write/1_dotnet.md

 The project name defaults to the name of the current directory, you can also specify the project name with `-n, --name <name>`, e.g. `dotnet new neocontract -n MyFirstContract`.

-### Create a project using templates with Visual Studio
+### Creating a project using templates (Visual Studio)

-In the Visual Studio interface, create a new project, Neo.SmartContract.Template, as shown in the following screenshots:
+Create a new project, Neo.SmartContract.Template

 ![](../assets/neo-devpack-dotnet-1.png)